-The Financial Crimes Enforcement Network ("FinCEN") issued a proposed rule (the “Proposed Rule”) that would subject non-bank residential mortgage lenders and originators to the anti-money laundering (“AML”) and suspicious activity reporting (“SAR”) requirements of the Bank Secrecy Act (the “BSA”).
-FinCEN issued the Proposed Rule to close a “regulatory gap” that FinCEN believes exists between the BSA’s coverage of depository institutions and residential mortgage lenders and originators that prevents regulatory and law enforcement partners from obtaining a “more complete picture” of mortgage-related financial crimes.
+FinCEN issued a proposed rule that would subject non-bank residential mortgage lenders and originators to the anti-money laundering and suspicious activity reporting requirements of the Bank Secrecy Act.
+FinCEN issued the proposal to close a “regulatory gap” that FinCEN believes exists between the Bank Secrecy Act’s coverage of depository institutions and residential mortgage lenders and originators that prevents regulatory and law enforcement partners from obtaining a “more complete picture” of mortgage-related financial crimes.

-The Proposed Rule would apply only to loan or finance companies which are either “residential mortgage lenders” or “residential mortgage originators,” although future rulemakings may cover other types of loan or finance companies.
+The proposal would apply only to loan or finance companies which are either “residential mortgage lenders” or “residential mortgage originators,” although future rulemakings may cover other types of loan or finance companies.

-In both of these definitions “residential mortgage loan” is a key term.
+In both of these definitions, a key term is “residential mortgage loan.”
 Such a loan would be any loan “that is secured by a mortgage, deed of trust, or other equivalent consensual security interest” on a 1-to-4 family residential structure or real estate on which a residential structure will be built.
 FinCEN explained that this definition is intended to encompass any loan secured by residential real property, regardless of whether the borrower is purchasing the residential real property as a primary residence, vacation home or investment, is refinancing a purchase-money mortgage loan to obtain a more favorable rate and/or terms, or is obtaining a mortgage loan for another purposes, such as debt consolidation or mobilization of home equity.

-AML Program Requirement.
-Under the Proposed Rule, residential mortgage lenders and originators would be required to establish risk-based AML programs designed to prevent the facilitation of money laundering and terrorist financing.
-The AML program must be in writing, approved by senior management, designed to ensure compliance with the BSA and made available to FinCEN upon request.
+Under the proposal, residential mortgage lenders and originators would be required to establish risk-based AML programs designed to prevent the facilitation of money laundering and terrorist financing.
+The AML program must be in writing, approved by senior management, designed to ensure compliance with the Bank Secrecy Act and made available to FinCEN upon request.

 At a minimum, similar to other financial institutions subject to AML program requirements, the AML program of each residential mortgage lender or originator would need to include the following elements:

-Policies, procedures, and internal controls based on the residential mortgage lender’s or originator’s assessment of the money laundering and terrorist financing risks associated with its products, customers, distribution channels and regimes.
-The policies and procedures should also include provisions for complying with the BSA and FinCEN’s regulations thereunder; integrating agents and brokers; and obtaining all relevant customer-related information necessary for an effective AML program.
+- Policies, procedures, and internal controls based on the residential mortgage lender’s or originator’s assessment of the money laundering and terrorist financing risks associated with its products, customers, distribution channels and regimes.
+The policies and procedures should also include provisions for complying with the Bank Secrecy Act and FinCEN’s regulations; integrating agents and brokers; and obtaining all relevant customer-related information necessary for an effective AML program.

 FinCEN would be responsible for examining residential mortgage lenders and originators for compliance with the AML program requirement.

-SAR Requirement.
-The Proposed Rule would require residential mortgage lenders and originators to report suspicious transactions that are conducted by, at or through the residential mortgage lender or originator which involve or aggregate to at least $5,000 in funds or other assets.
-As with other categories of financial institutions, the types of activity that would trigger the obligation to submit a SAR would include knowledge or suspicion of a transaction that (i) involves funds that are derived from or are intended to obscure illegal activity, (ii) is designed to evade BSA requirements, (iii) has no business or apparent lawful purpose and there exists no reasonable explanation for the transaction after due examination or (iv) involves the use of residential mortgage lenders or originators to facilitate criminal activity.
+The proposal would require residential mortgage lenders and originators to report suspicious transactions that are conducted by, at or through the residential mortgage lender or originator which involve or aggregate to at least $5,000 in funds or other assets.
+As with other categories of financial institutions, the types of activity that would trigger the obligation to submit a SAR would include knowledge or suspicion of a transaction that (1) involves funds that are derived from or are intended to obscure illegal activity, (2) is designed to evade Bank Secrecy Act requirements, (3) has no business or apparent lawful purpose and there exists no reasonable explanation for the transaction after due examination or (4) involves the use of residential mortgage lenders or originators to facilitate criminal activity.

 The SAR would need to be filed within 30 days after the residential mortgage lender or originator becomes aware of a suspicious transaction.
 The obligation to identify and report a suspicious transaction would rest with the residential mortgage lender or originator involved in the transaction, but multiple entities involved in the same transaction would be permitted to file joint SARs.